Mississauga Ontario – 7th Largest City in Canada

 Other large multi-national corporations including Walmart, Kellogg’s, Panasonic, Hewlett Packard, and Oracle all have their Canadian headquarters in Mississauga.

-Mississauga is also an aerospace development hub with Canadian headquarters of companies such as Magellan Aerospace and Honeywell Aerospace.
+Mississauga in Ontario is also an aerospace development hub with Canadian headquarters of companies such as Magellan Aerospace and Honeywell Aerospace.

 Arts and Culture